 We love promoting completely natural products and highly recommend trying this range!

 How do I use protein powder?

 Using protein powder is really simple.
-You start by filling a shaker with water (or milk if you prefer) then add your scoop of protein, put the lid on, shake and drink.
-We recommend about 5 seconds of vigorous shaking to ensure no lumps.
+Start by filling a shaker with water (or milk if you prefer) then add your scoop of protein, put the lid on, shake and drink.
+We recommend about 5 seconds of vigorous shaking to ensure there are no lumps.

 Protein shakes also make perfect snacks.
 They're reasonably filling, so mid-afternoon or mid-morning can be a great time if you get peckish.

 It’s also very beneficial to have your protein powder right after training when your muscles are fatigued and you need a protein boost ().

 How much is a scoop of protein powder?